 Low Fodmap Vegetarian Pizza Ideas

-Low Fodmap Pizza Toppings
+Toppings for Low Fodmap Vegetarian Pizza Ideas

 I like to use seasonal pizza toppings when I can.
-Here are some ideas for seasonal vegetables and fruits that you can use year round ideas to use.
-Yes, fruits also make great toppings for pizza also, especially for a dessert pizza but they also can be savory.
+Here are some ideas for seasonal vegetables and fruits that you can use year-round ideas to use.
+Yes, fruits also make great toppings for pizza also, especially for a dessert pizza, but they also can be savory.
 You can also check out the combinations for my pizza crust recipe below for inspiration.
 The number of pizza combinations that you can make are endless!
 I love using the Monash University Low Fodmap App for portions sizes and ideas.

 Since garlic and onion are a staple for a pizza but many people with IBS are sensitive to them, substitute garlic oil and the green portion of scallions.